 I sat in the parking lot for a bit, wiped a tear and still wondered whether or not I should just cut it short and go home.

 I was feeling tired.
 Tired of lonely days, days when I’ve missed Cora terribly.
 Days when I’d had enough of lugging a suitcase around.
-Tired of eating canned chili or ramen for dinner or stopping along the way to somewhere to make a sandwich for lunch.
+Tired of eating canned chili or ramen for dinner or stopping to make a sandwich, stopping along the way from somewhere headed towards somewhere else.

 After erasing my recording I made the decision that I couldn’t serve two masters and I decided to put this blog on hiatus.
 At this point I have no plans to document this trip on my blog.
 I just want to concentrate on putting this into a book.